fusion-dancing-eu/fusion-dancing-eu.github.io/content/local-communities.md

 ---
-title: "Fusion Dancing Local Scene Integration"
+title: "Fusion Dancing Local Community Integration"
+alias: "local-scenes"
 ---

-# Integrating a local scene
+# Integrating a local community

-To add your local scene with your regular socials and other smaller events on a dedicated sub-page like https://fusion-dancing.eu/frankfurt, you need to send the link of a Google Sheet with all your events to events[at]fusion-dancing.eu
+To add your local community with your regular socials and other smaller events on a dedicated sub-page like https://fusion-dancing.eu/frankfurt, you need to send the link of a Google Sheet with all your events to events[at]fusion-dancing.eu

 ## Google Sheet